arielherself/espresso/README.raw.md

 <em>3 across </em>What can cause fewer trees to flower in Australia (2, 4)

-## What’s at stake in Cyprus

-Greek Cypriots hold a presidential election on Sunday.
-The front-runner is Nikos Christodoulides, who resigned last month as foreign minister because rivals in the ruling party were angry about his presidential ambitions.
-Mr Christodoulides, now an independent backed by left-of-centre parties, is unlikely to get more than 50% of the vote (as are the other 13 candidates).
-But he should win a run-off on February 12th.
-Turkish Cypriots living in the north of the [divided island ](https://www.economist.com/europe/2021/11/18/putting-cyprus-together-may-be-impossible)will not participate.

-One of Mr Christodoulides’s main challenges will be to manage the complex [energy politics](https://www.economist.com/interactive/briefing/2022/09/24/war-in-ukraine-has-reshaped-worlds-fuel-markets) of the eastern Mediterranean.
-Several international companies plan to start exploiting natural gas from the Cypriot seabed.
-Israel and Egypt are already exploring their own such deposits, while Turkey has failed to make any finds so far.
-Cyprus could sell gas to Egypt, some of which could be re-exported to Turkey.
-A costly pipeline project to carry gas between Crete, Greece and Italy is also being discussed.
-Mr Christodoulides’s priority will be to ensure that Cyprus’s long-awaited gas bonanza actually happens.

 ## The winners of this week’s quiz

 Thank you to everyone who took part in this week’s quiz.
 The winners, chosen at random, were: